shiki65535/udacity-course/front-end/landing-page/README.md

 Users can set their prefer time and then just start to focus on the task.
 Once the timer count down to 0, it will send notice and keep the record.

+### Main Timer
+- Countdown timer.
+- Adujust the duration.
+- Keep record.

+### Merits
+The benefits Your Tomato Timer will give to you.

+### Steps
+How to use Your Tomato Timer.

+### Break
+Take a break, refresh your mind.

 ## Update
 - Feb 08, 2020 - v1.0 Fininsed.
 - Feb 09, 2020 - v1.2 Follow the suggestions.